connectome-neuprint/neuVid/documentation/README.md

   - `useShadows`
   - `useSpecular`
   - `fovHorizontal` or `fovVertical` in degrees (also used by `addAnimation.py`, for interactive preview)

+- Runtime arguments to `render.py`:
+ - `--skipExisting` (`-sk`): do not rerender existing frames in the output directory, frames that have been rendered by earlier sessions

-- Too much mesh data to load at once:
+- If there is too much mesh data to load at once:
   - `neurons` category `sources` can be an array, for multiple levels of detail
   - `neurons` category `idSources` is a directory for files that list neuron identifiers
   - `neurons` category name keys have an object value, with `sourcesIndex` choosing from the `sources` array and `ids` listing files from `idSources`